quittle/gradle-svg-2-android-vector/README.md

 ```

 ## Publishing
-**TODO**: Use Travis CI and publish to the Gradle plugin repository
+This package is deployed via [Travis CI](https://travis-ci.org/quittle/gradle-svg-2-android-vector).
+See `.travis.yml` for the CI/CD setup.

+Only Travis can decrypt `GRADLE_PUBLISH_KEY` and `GRADLE_PUBLISH_SECRET` and enject them as environment variables.

+Upon check-in to the `master` branch, Travis checks out, builds, and deploys the plugin.